JamesSawley/centerparcs-screenscraper/README.md

-# centerparks-screenscraper
+# centerparcs-screenscraper
-Screenscraper to check the prices of a specific lodge in centerparks, so you know if the price has dropped.
+Screenscraper to check the prices of a specific lodge in center parcs, so you know if the price has dropped.